MattPicDev/mtg-collection-builder/README.md

     - Enhanced user experience with cleaner, more organized layout
     - Progress bar now matches card display width for visual consistency

+15. **"Let's try adding another feature to the set view.
+Let's add a name filter textbox, and as the user types in it, it automatically and rapidly filters the list down to the cards that start with that text."**
+    - Added real-time name filtering to grid view with instant search functionality
+    - Implemented text input with search icon and clear button for better UX
+    - Created efficient filtering that shows/hides cards based on name prefix matching
+    - Added smart progress tracking that updates based on visible filtered cards
+    - Included comprehensive test coverage for the filtering functionality

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data
 - **Dual input modes**: Grid view and rapid keyboard-driven entry with consistent sorting
 - **Advanced sorting capabilities**: Alphabetical and card number sorting with performance optimization in both views
+- **Real-time filtering**: Instant name-based card filtering with smart progress tracking
 - **CSV import/export** compatible with major collection trackers
 - **Real-time progress tracking** with improved UI layout and positioning
 - **Comprehensive error handling** and user feedback